OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     Information about our customers and users, including Personal Information, may be shared and transferred as part of any merger, acquisition, sale of company assets or transition of service to another provider.
 This also applies in the unlikely event of an insolvency, bankruptcy or receivership in which customer and user records would be transferred to another entity as a result of such a proceeding.

 ' + '2.
 Will I be notified if there are changes to this policy?

     ' + '

     We may update this Privacy Policy as necessary to reflect changes we make and to satisfy legal requirements.
 We will post a prominent notice of the change on our websites.
 We will provide you with other appropriate notice of important changes at least 30 days before the effective date.

 ' + '

 ' + ' **YOUR CHOICES &.
 CONTROLS**' + '

 ' + '1.
-You can choose not to receive some types of advertising online or on your wireless device.
+You can choose not to receive some types of advertising online, on your satellite TV service or on your wireless device.

     ' + '
-    ' + '*   Opt-out of all Relevant Advertising delivered by AT&T on your mobile device here.
-You'll need to opt-out on each mobile device you want to exclude.
+    ' + '*   Opt-out of Relevant Advertising delivered online by AT&T here and you can opt out of Mobile Relevant Advertising on your mobile device here.
+You'll need to opt-out on each browser and mobile device you want to exclude.

-    ' + '*   Opt-out of Relevant Advertising delivered by AT&T and online behavioral advertising provided by AT&T and other advertisers by clicking the "Ad Choices" link at the bottom of our web pages.
-You'll need to opt-out on each computer browser you want to exclude.
+    ' + '*   Opt-out of Online Behavioral Advertising provided by AT&T and other advertisers on your computer by clicking the "Advertising Choices" " link at the bottom of our web pages.

+    ' + '*   Opt-out of Relevant Advertising by AT&T on Satellite TV Viewing here.

     ' + '*   Opt-out of interest-based advertising on att.net powered by Yahoo! here.